-We enter Auschwitz I under the twisted iron of the “Arbeit Macht Frei” gate – work will set you free.
+You enter Auschwitz I under the twisted iron of the “Arbeit Macht Frei” gate – work will set you free.
 Whilst it has a cruelly symbolic status, only a small proportion of the estimated 1.3 – 1.5 million prisoners who entered the concentration camp passed under this gate.

 In 1941, to increase the camp’s capacity from 30,000 to 100,000, Auschwitz II – Birkenau was built, 3km northwest of Auschwitz I. It was here that the majority of Jewish prisoners died.

 Some of these are largely untouched, frozen in time.
-The remaining buildings house exhibitions displaying a total of 80,000 artefacts remembering the lives lost during the Holocaust.
+The remaining buildings house exhibitions displaying 80,000 artefacts remembering the lives lost during the Holocaust.

 Block 5 – Material Evidence of Crime

-In Block 5 we walk past a case piled high with shoes of every conceivable style, from work boots to flowery summer sandals, the type of fancy footwear that you might wear on a day trip to the beach.
+In Block 5 you walk past a case piled high with shoes of every conceivable style, from work boots to flowery summer sandals, the type of fancy footwear that you might wear on a day trip to the beach.

-Behind a glass wall running the length of one room are seven tonnes of human hair, shaven from victims before or after death.
+Behind a glass wall running the length of one room are seven tonnes of human hair, shaved from victims before or after death.
 In life, this mass of hair would have been a spectrum of colours.
 Over time, it has faded to a uniform dull grey.

 Documentary photos show no evidence of distress as Jews awaited transfer to Auschwitz.
 There is a good reason for this.
 Unaware of the fate that awaited them, the Jews believed that they were being relocated.